 This report form consists of two tabs: the Out-of-Network Payment Report Tab and the Proportion Report Tab.
 All health plans that are required to report annual network data shall complete an Out-of-Network Report Tab and Proportion Report Tab, if applicable, in the manner described in the field instructions below.
 (Rule 1300.67.2.2(h)(7)(C).)

 Within the Out-of-Network Payment Report Tab, for each reported network, report all payments made to non-contracted providers who performed services for the health plan's enrollees at a contracting facility.
 (Section 1371.31(a)(4).)
-The Out-Of-Network Payment Report Tab shall contain all payments made to non-contracted providers during the measurement year that precedes the reporting year and shall include payments made by the reporting plan, by any subcontracted plan that has been delegated health plan functions for the reporting plan’s enrollees pursuant to a plan-to-plan contract, and by any contracted entity the health care service plan delegates the responsibility for payment of claims.
+The Out-Of-Network Payment Report Tab shall contain all payments made to non-contracted providers during the measurement year that precedes the reporting year, as set forth in Rule 1300.67.2.2(h)(7)(C), and shall include payments made by the reporting plan, by any subcontracted plan that has been delegated health plan functions for the reporting plan’s enrollees pursuant to a plan-to-plan contract, and by any contracted entity the health care service plan delegates the responsibility for payment of claims.

 Within the Proportion Report Tab, for each reported network, report the proportion of contracted to non-contracted providers at the health plan’s contracting facilities.
 (Section 1371.31(a)(4).)
 The Proportion Report Tab shall include all contracting facilities in the health plan's network on the network capture date of the reporting year, regardless of whether a non-contracted provider delivered services at that facility.
 Report all contracting facilities that qualify as a network provider, including those that are contributed to the network by a subcontracted plan pursuant to a plan-to-plan contract.
 Please ensure all facilities the health plan reported on the Hospital and Clinics Network Report Form, Mental Health Facilities Report Form, and Other Contracted Providers Report Form identified with the following service types are included in the Proportion Report Tab, including the following: